navylemdi/DIC-Anamorphose/README.md

 ### Installation
 To begin, you have to download some packages listed in the requirements.txt file To use main.py, you also have to download Module folder.
+If you want to open anamorphosed speckle project, you can download the Open_project.py file

 ### deck.yaml initialisation